cleiton01/home-credit-default-risk/README.md

         This folder was created to store all configurable parameter that will be exposed.

-# Environemnt
+# Environment

     To manke more easy to reproduce the result presente here, all python libraries used will be available at "4-config/config_linux_env.yml" and could be used to create a new conda env.

     - Linux environment
+        ```
         conda env create -f config_linux_env.yml
         conda source activate hcdr-project
+        ```